 Japan is under new leadership, bringing fresh attempts to tackle deflation.
 This column argues that the lessons we can learn are Going forward, a change of party politics with every change of government will likely become a recurring event in Japan.
 In order to restore people’s confidence in the fiscal management and social security system in the light of that prospect, institutional systems should be designed in a way to allow flexibility, premised on the fact that the government cannot make commitments into the remote future.
 Political leaders – whether they belong to the ruling or opposition parties – need to come up with new ideas toward achieving that end.

-Ellen E. Meade, David Stasavage 26 June 2008
+Ellen E. Meade, David Stasavage, Thursday, June 26, 2008

 Central banks are increasingly transparent but is the spotlight is stifling?
 Analysis of FOMC transcripts before and after Committee members knew that they would be published shows how transparency deadened the debate and reduced the number of challenges to Greenspan’s position.